wallstersson/ukth-appinn-containerapps-orderapi/solution1.md

 ![](images/codespaces-progress.png)

-Once the Codespaces finished deployment you will have a browser based VSCode instance available with a cloned repository.
+Once the Codespaces finished deployment you will have a browser based VS Code instance available with a cloned repository.
 Take a few minutes to familarize yourself with the source code and starter files.

 ![](images/codespaces-done.png)

 > **Note**<br>
-> By default Codespaces time out after 30 minutes of inactivity.
+> By default, Codespaces time out after 30 minutes of inactivity.
 After that time any shell variables you defined will be gone and needs to be added again.
 All changes on files will be persisted between restarts though.
-An option can be to add variables and commands to a script file to be used between timeout restarts.
+A recommendation is to add variables and commands to a script file to be used between timeout restarts.
+This is also valuable if you restart the shell or switch between Bash and PowerShell.

 </details>